getporter/porter/docs/content/mixins/exec.md

 ["1085517466897181794"]
 ```

+When you are developing your jsonPath expression, you can specify the --debug
+flag and the full json document with your query are printed to stderr so that you
+can troubleshoot and improve your query based on the real result of the mixin's
+execution.

 #### Regular Expressions

 The `regex` output applies a Go-syntax regular expression to stdout and saves every capture group, one per line, to the output.